Saurabh240/INFO/learnings/java-interview-guide/java/java-8-feature.md

 ### Q-12: Map vs Filter

 - The `filter()` method retains elements that match a predicate, while `map()` transforms elements into new values based on provided logic. `filter()` focuses on selection, whereas `map()` focuses on transformation.

+### Q-13: Explain Optional in Java.
+Introduced in Java 8 to handle null values.
+It is a container that may or may not contain a non-null value.